Generative AI Use in Education

 Guiding principles

-• Academic Freedom: Instructors, individually and collectively, can determine whether, when, and how GenAI is integrated into teaching activities for which they are responsible.
-This principle recognizes the varied approaches needed across disciplines and educational contexts.
+- Academic Freedom: Instructors, individually and collectively, may determine whether, when, and how GenAI should be integrated into their teaching activities.
+This principle recognizes the varied approaches needed across different disciplines, curricula, and individual educational contexts.

-• Academic Integrity: The use of GenAI in education must adhere to the highest standards of academic integrity.
+- Academic Integrity: The use of GenAI in education must adhere to the highest standards of academic integrity.
 Faculty, staff, peer educators, and students are responsible for ensuring that GenAI use does not compromise honesty or fairness.
+They should follow the University of Rochester academic honesty policy for their school.

-• Bias: Faculty staff, peer educators, and students should recognize that all GenAI tools are trained on large, unmoderated datasets.
-This can result in biased, incomplete, or incorrect outputs, or in the failure to consider some views.
-Users should remain vigilant and avoid incorporating biases into their work.
+- Bias: Faculty staff, peer educators, and students should recognize that all GenAI tools are trained on large, unmoderated datasets.
+This can lead to biased outputs, which might include incomplete or incorrect information or limited representation of diverse views.
+Users should remain vigilant and avoid incorporating biases and inaccuracies into their work.

-• Transparency: Faculty, staff, peer educators, and students should disclose when their work was created, whole or in part, with a GenAI tool.
+- Transparency: Faculty, staff, peer educators, and students should disclose when their work has been created, whole or in part, with a GenAI tool.
 Disclosures should specify how GenAI was used and, when appropriate, reflect on potential biases.

 (faculty, staff, and others in instructor roles)